bittiez/TotalTracker/README.md

 # TotalTracker

-Spigot 1.11 plugin to keep track of all kinds of stats
+Spigot 1.11 plugin to keep track of all kinds of stats.
+See description for a current list.

 **This requires MySQL**
 I do not plan to develop this for other databases for several reasons, sorry!